 \subsection{Potentials}

 We use analytic, radially extended potentials for the LMC and MW, whose centers are allowed to accelerate in response to gravitational forces.
 For each galaxy, we use a superposition of a Miyamoto-Nagai disk potential \citep{miyamotonagai} and a dark halo potential (modeled by a Navarro-Frenk-White profile for the MW, \citealt{nfw96}; and a Hernquist profile for the LMC, \citealt{hernquist90}).
-For the MW, we use values based on \citet{bland-hawthorn16}: the disk has mass $3.6\times10^{10}$~\msun, scale length $a=2.5$~kpc, and scale height $b=500$~pc, and the halo has $M_{200}=1.1\times10^{12}$~\msun\ and concentration $c=10$. \rev{}{We note that doubling the Galactic disk mass alters the orbit of HVS 3 by $\sim0.1\%$, HVS 7 by $\sim20\%$, and HVS 5 by $\sim7\%$.
-The mass of the Galactic disk is well constrained compared to the halo, so realistic uncertainties in the disk parameters have a minimal impact on our results.
-Therefore, we do not consider further variations to the disk parameters.} For the LMC, we use $m=3.5\times10^9$~\msun, $a=1.5$~kpc, and $b=500$~pc for the disk, and $M=1.5\times10^{11}$~\msun and $a_s=15$~kpc for the Hernquist halo.
+For the MW, we use values based on \citet{bland-hawthorn16}: the disk has mass $3.6\times10^{10}$~\msun, scale length $a=2.5$~kpc, and scale height $b=500$~pc, and the halo has $M_{200}=1.1\times10^{12}$~\msun\ and concentration $c=10$. \revv{}{We note that doubling the Galactic disk mass alters the orbit of HVS~3 by $\sim0.1\%$, HVS~7 by $\sim20\%$, and HVS~5 by $\sim7\%$ compared to their spread induced by observational uncertainties.
+Given that these deflections are still subdominant to observational uncertainties$-$even in the unrealistic scenario of a disk twice as heavy as the literature value$-$we do not consider further variations to the disk parameters.} For the LMC, we use $m=3.5\times10^9$~\msun, $a=1.5$~kpc, and $b=500$~pc for the disk, and $M=1.5\times10^{11}$~\msun and $a_s=15$~kpc for the Hernquist halo.

 In addition to the fiducial simulations described above, we ran a set of test simulations where we substantially varied the MW and LMC dark matter halo masses.
 We found that the MW and LMC masses play a subdominant role in the orbital trajectories of HVSs.
 This can be credited to the fact that the HVSs are traveling so fast (several times the local escape velocity), and only integrate backwards up to $\sim$400~Myr before they reach the LMC.
 However, over longer timescales, the relative masses of the galaxies can effect the period of the LMC's orbit.
 The period is important, as it determines whether or not the LMC is on its first passage (i.e., period is smaller than Hubble time).
 However, other factors such as hydrodynamics and accretion history can play an equally significant role over these longer timescales.
 We discuss the effect of varying the LMC and MW masses in Appendix~\ref{app:masses}.
 For the main conclusions of the paper, we fix the mass of the LMC and the MW to the fiducial values.